Entertainment

 • All Day – Mingus Tree

-Mingus Tree will be roaming the festival bringing their jazzy vibes where they go.
+Mingus Tree roamed the festival all day, bringing their jazzy vibes wherever they went.

 Sponsored by Cornbury Park

-The festival shares the day with Ukraine's Constitution Day, and to mark it, James Clarke, head brewer and managing director of Hook Norton Brewery, will talk about charity NOXAIDUK, which he set up to help the victims of the war
+James Clarke, head brewer and managing director of Hook Norton Brewery, talked about charity NOXAIDUK, which he set up to help victims of the war in Ukraine.

 • 18:00 – Charlbury Ukulele Group